PAULINE ROBERTS

 ABOUT PAULINE

 Pauline Roberts is a New York-based percussionist, singer, and composer transforming her classical percussion and avant-garde jazz training into experimental pop.
-Originally from Buenos Aires, she’s the first woman in 18 years to graduate from Argentina’s National University of Arts in percussion and later earned her MM Performer-Composer degree at The New School (NYC).
+Focusing on drums, vibraphone, and vocals, she brings a distinctive, versatile voice to performance and composition.
+Originally from Buenos Aires, she’s the first woman in 18 years to graduate from Argentina’s National University of Arts in percussion and earned her MM Performer-Composer degree at The New School (NYC).

-With support from the National Arts Foundation (AR), she commissioned new works for vibraphone and electronics, culminating in her debut solo album, Nuevas Músicas Para Vibráfono y Electrónica, released on February 25, 2025.
+With support from the National Arts Foundation (AR), she commissioned new works for vibraphone and electronics, which led to her debut solo album, Nuevas Músicas Para Vibráfono y Electrónica, released on February 25, 2025.

-Pauline has toured her album and led masterclasses across the US, Canada, Argentina, Panamá, Honduras, Perú and Australia, serving as faculty at Marimbafest 2024.
-She has also performed at PASIC 2023 and the Parsons Benefit Gala(2023), and premiered an original work at Sweetwater Studios.
-A two-time Hit Like a Girl finalist and LATAM ambassador, she has collaborated on numerous recordings, including Billy Martin’s La Gran Seducción soundtrack.
+Pauline was selected to perform in Jacob Collier’s first Audience Symphony Orchestra in San Francisco in October 2025.
+She has also performed with John Scofield and Billy Martin at the 2025 CMS Fundraiser and was selected as a 2025 Ponta Lopud Jazz Festival Fellow in Croatia.
+Her projects and debut album have taken her on tour across the US, Canada, Argentina, Panamá, Honduras, Perú, Croatia, and Australia, where she also served as faculty at Marimbafest 2024.
+She has performed at PASIC 2023, the Parsons Benefit Gala, and recorded original work at Sweetwater Studios.
+A two-time Hit Like a Girl finalist and LATAM ambassador, she appears on numerous recordings, including Billy Martin’s La Gran Seducción soundtrack.